Sandhyac20017/Indeetv-assignment/Assignment/README.md

 To run this code, please follow the steps below:

-- Clone the project from GitHub or from the google drive
+1. Make sure you have Node.js and npm installed.
+2. Clone this repository.
-- Open your terminal using the shortcut `Ctrl + Shift + `.
+3. Navigate to the project directory in your terminal or  Open your terminal using the shortcut `Ctrl + Shift + `.
-- Use the following commands to set up and run the code:
+4. Use the following commands to set up and run the code:

-npm install

-npm run dev

-# Vue 3 + Vite

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+       Run `npm install` to install the dependencies.
+       Run `npm run dev` to start the development server.

+# Vue.js Login Page

+This project implements a simple login page using Vue.js and Vue Router.

+## Usage

+Once the development server is running, you can access the login page in your web browser.
+Enter your email and password to sign in.
+You can also click on "Forgot Password?" to reset your password.

+## File Structure

+- `src/`
+  - `router/`: Contains the Vue Router configuration.
+  - `App.vue`: The root Vue component.
+  - `main.js`: Entry point of the application.
+  - `Login,vue`:

+## Demo

-## Recommended IDE Setup
+## Dependencies

-- [VS Code](https://code.visualstudio.com/) + [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (previously Volar) and disable Vetur
+- Vue.js
+- Vue Router